Genivia Home Documentation

 To add an empty Security header block to the SOAP header, use:

-To delete a Security header, use:
+To delete a Security header from the SOAP Header:

 Adding an empty Security header block is not very useful.
 In the following, we present the higher-level functions of the wsse plugin to populate and verify Security header content.